 In the midst of the COVID-19 pandemic, time quickly became one of the key life-saving factors.
 Patients depended on prompt diagnosis and often instantaneous interventions and therapy.
 Emergency units, ambulances and other hospital facilities required immediate disinfection to be prepared for new patients to receive the right care safely and at the right time.

 The speed of the virus spread immediately moved safety and infection prevention measures to the top of the agenda.
 As a result, most European countries experienced spikes in demand for professional disinfection and cleaning products.
 Infection prevention became mandatory not only in hospitals but also in care homes, on public transport, in schools, gyms and at many other public places.

-The group of partners including Fraunhofer IML, HSSMI, ITAINNOVA, TECNOSTATIC and STAM are working together to build a solution for a local European production that can rapidly address surges in demand at times of crises.
+The group of partners including Fraunhofer IML, HSSMI, ITAINNOVA, TECNOSTATIC and STAM worked together to build a solution for a local European production that can rapidly address surges in demand at times of crisis.

 Develop and scale up the production of disinfectant spray systems using the components of the regional and European supplier networks;